Applications are accepted throughout the summer, so no need to wait 👉 Click here to download

 If you are concerned about the above entry requirements alternative courses available are the Access to HE.

 The Computing HNC will take you one year to complete.
-You will study at College for two days a week, 9:30am - 4:30pm.
+You will study at College in a classroom/workshop for one and a half days a week, with a further private study session for half a day on campus, 9:00am - 4:15pm.

 You can also study this course over 2 years, please enquire for more information.